b2220333/suturo_docs/components/dialogsystem.rst

 - **PEPPERIP**: indicates the IP address of the robot Pepper
 - **PEPPERPORT**: indicates the port, which Pepper is accessed through
+- **busy**: used to clearly distinguish the speaking phases from the hearing phases of the robot.
+If value is 1(*robot is speaking*), then **rosBasicAwareness** ignores results from speech recognizer. reset to 0 after speaking

 .. _naoSpeech.py: https://github.com/suturo16/pepper-dialog/blob/master/dialogsystem/nodes/nao_speech.py